theriyasharma24/payment-solution/README.md

 >- yarn install
 >- yarn run dev

+## Ask for Mongo URI
+Ask Sabhya Saini on slack for the Mongo URI config file.

 ## To add new updates to the code

 Always create a new branch and work on it.
 Follow the below steps: